 • Bathroom has sink and under storage, glass shower, shelving and loo.
 Wooden flooring.

-• Master bedroom has double bed with over-head and sides shelving, triple wardrobes with six large drawers under, mirror and stall.
-Carpeted bedroom, wooden en-suite flooring.
+• Large spacious Master bedroom has double bed with over-head and sides shelving, triple wardrobes with six large drawers under, mirror and stall.
+Carpeted bedroom.
+The en-suite has wooden flooring.

 • Second bedroom has two single beds, double wardrobe with drawers under.
 Carpeted.

 • Additional bed is found in lounge – pull-out bed inside sofa which sleeps two.